s9e/xenforo-ext-media-sites/NOTES.md

      - Hidden in a spoiler → `isInRange()`
      - Hidden behind the sticky header, or a footer

  - After scrolling up to a previous post, expanding a quote block should not cause a quoted embed to be resized upwards.
-This is addressed in `refresh()`.
+This is addressed in `refresh()` by resetting the scroll direction if the scroll position has not changed since last refresh.
+This leaves some edge case where a click could happen between the last scroll and current refresh, but unless the browser delays timers that's only a ~32 ms window.

  - When using an intradocument link to a previous post, dynamically-sized embeds should not expand upwards.
-This is addressed via a pair of `navigate` and `navigatesuccess` event that temporarily set a `inNavigation` variable that suppresses the `expandUpward` logic.
+This is addressed via a `navigate` event that temporarily set a `inNavigation` variable that suppresses the `expandUpward` logic.
+Until the [Navigation API gets broader support](https://caniuse.com/mdn-api_navigation) we also listened for clicks on `A` elements.

  - When an iframe above the viewport is resized, Firefox will automatically adjust the window's scrolling position `window.scrollY` so that content doesn't get pushed out of the viewport.
 Other browsers need to be adjusted manually.